chriskolb/SDDR-Species/README.md

 ## single-species-models

 This folder contains the necessary code for the single-species SDDR models, plots, as well as the comparison benchmarks.
-Nested folders contain the necessary `deepregression` repo, the single-species data sets, the pre-computed Bayesian Optimization results, auxiliary scripts for data pre-processing and the model formulas, as well as the pre-computed output of the scripts below.
+Nested folders contain the necessary `deepregression` repo, the single-species data sets, the pre-computed Bayesian Optimization hyperparameters, auxiliary scripts for data pre-processing and the model formulas, as well as the pre-computed output of the scripts following below.

 - **`performance-results-single-species.R`**  (runtime: **some hours** on LEQR server)

-This script takes the pre-computed optimal hyperparameters in the `ParBayesianOptimization` objects from the folder `bayesian-optimization` and trains SDDR models for each species and predictor type ten times using random weight initializations to produce the final performance results.
+This script takes the optimized hyperparameters in the `ParBayesianOptimization` objects from the folder `bayesian-optimization` and trains SDDR models for each species and predictor type ten times using random weight initializations to produce the final AUC and Brier performance results.
 Output is in folder `performance-results`.

 - **`benchmarks-single.R`** (runtime: **some minutes** on LEQR server)

 This script produces the univariate benchmark results (`mgcv` GAM, XGBoost and MaxEnt).
-Combining the output of both R scripts **`performance-results-single-species.R`** and **`benchmarks-single.R`**
+Combining the output of both R scripts **`performance-results-single-species.R`** and **`benchmarks-single.R`** yields the following table:

 | **Single-Species**<br>**Test AUC** | **SDDR<br>(Add only)** | **SDDR<br>(DNN only)** | **SDDR<br>(Addit+DNN)** | **GAM**<br>(mgcv) | **XGBoost** | **MaxEnt**<br>(maxnet) | **Bender et al.** |
 |:----------------------------------:|:----------------------:|:----------------------:|:-----------------------:|:-----------------:|:-----------:|:----------------------:|:-----------------:|